mark-casey/foilhat/README.md

     # start work #
     ```

-- Usually you can't monitor a cron job until its output is emailed to you (to tell you nothing is wrong, no doubt).
-Sometimes
+- Usually you can't monitor a cron job until its output is emailed to you
-you just want to know how complete a job is or that it is still working.
-Jobs run by Foilhat can be monitored as long as
+  (to tell you nothing is wrong, no doubt).
+Sometimes you just want to know
+  how complete a job is or that it is still working.
+Jobs run by Foilhat
-you can find the PID of the parent Foilhat instance. ('tail -f /tmp/foilhat.out.1234' or 'tail -f /tmp/foilhat.err.1234')
+  can be monitored as long as you can find the PID of the parent Foilhat
+  instance. ('tail -f /tmp/foilhat.out.1234' or 'tail -f /tmp/foilhat.err.1234')

-- Because Foilhat is accumulating the job's output for you and the job can programatically determine the PID of its parent,
+- Because Foilhat is accumulating the job's output for you and the job can
-jobs wrapped by Foilhat have the benefit of making decisions based on what they've output so far.
-For example:
+  programatically determine the PID of its parent, jobs wrapped by Foilhat
+  have the benefit of making decisions based on what they've output so far.
+  Just be sure when doing something like this that you do not get in a loop
+  where your job indefinitely prints responses to its own output.
+As before,
+  you could also wrap a trick like this in an if statement based on whether
+  mount_check is present.

     ```
     ###########################################